vsenderov/rdf4r/README.md

 It is hard to ignore the superior in-memory model of `redland`/`rdflib`.
 Therefore, [the maintainer of RDF4R](@https://github.com/vsenderov/), has contributed several compatibility patches to `rdflib`.
 Thus makes it possible to extend RDF4R to use either one of the in-memory models - RDF4R's own amortized vector, or `rdflib`/`redland`.
 Thus, it will be possible for the user of RDF4R to retain its syntax and high-level features - constructor factories, functors, etc, and the ability to use named graphs - but benefit from performance increases, stability, and scalability with the `redland`/`rdflib` backend.

 This will enable the users of the R programming environment to use whichever syntax they prefer and benefit from an efficient storage engine.

+### Elements of functional style

+For example, `identifier_factory` is a functor that takes in as argument a list of lookup functions (created for example with the facilities for converting SPARQL to an R function) and returns an identifier constructor function that can be used to construct identifier objects based on executing the lookup functions from the argument list supplied to the functor.
+The reasoning behing this functor is to enable the working ontologist to generate code that first looks up a resource identifier in several different places before coining a new one.

 ### Pros and Cons